grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/12 Execution context variables.md

 </CodeGroup>

+You can use execution-context variables to configure different test behaviors and parameterizations.
-Different test behaviors and parameterizations can be accomplished by making use of the execution context variables.
-A typical use case would be a load test simulating different users performing a login flow.
+A typical use case is a load test that simulates different users performing a login flow.

 <CodeGroup labels={[]} lineNumbers={[true]}>